jsrjaganatha/renci-website/src/content/news/blog/2018/06/04_strategies-for-hiring-and-maintaining-a-diverse-data-scientists-workforce/index.md

 ![](https://renci.org/wp-content/uploads/2018/06/IMG_1356-1024x539.jpg)

 Data science is hot.
 That's good news for workers with data science skills.
-It also means organizations competing to hire data scientists need to understand how to recruit talent that will solve their data science challenges and contribute to creating a productive and diverse workforce.\u00a0
+It also means organizations competing to hire data scientists need to understand how to recruit talent that will solve their data science challenges and contribute to creating a productive and diverse workforce.

 For many organizations, figuring out how to recruit and retain data scientists and fostering diversity among data science employees is a struggle, according to Kristina Brunelle of RTI International.
 Brunelle, director of organizational development and learning, moderated a panel discussion on data science hiring challenges on Thursday, May 24 at RENCI in Chapel Hill, NC.
 The discussion, sponsored by the [South Big Data Hub](https://southbigdatahub.org/), included panelists Amy Roussel, Senior Vice President, Social Policy, Health, and Economic Research unit, RTI; Sackeena Gordon-Jones, a human resources consultant and coach with Transformation Edge and an adjunct faculty member at North Carolina State University; and Gracie Johnson-Lopez, President and principal consultant with Diversity & HR Solutions.